 In 2017, the Ministry of Industry drafted "Measures for the Development of Bio-Industry in Thailand 2018 - 2027" to promote Thailand as a biohub in the ASEAN region with a focus on the bioplastics, biochemicals, and biopharmaceuticals industry.
-These measures were approved by the Thai cabinet in July 2018 and included 1) measures to eliminate investment barriers; 2) measures to accelerate domestic investment in the three key industries; 3) measures to stimulate demand in domestic markets by creating awareness and promoting capacity building and training in manufacturing, and 4) measures to foster networks in the form of a Center of Bio-Excellence (CoBE).

-As a result of the Global Bioeconomy Summit 2018, attended by the Thai Minister of Science and Technology, a workshop on the Thai bioeconomy to which more than 100 bioeconomy experts were invited was organized under his initiative.
+These measures were approved by the Thai cabinet in July 2018 and included 1) measures to eliminate investment barriers; 2) measures to accelerate domestic investment in the three key industries; 3) measures to stimulate demand in domestic markets by creating awareness and promoting capacity building and training in manufacturing, and 4) measures to foster networks in the form of a Center of Bio-Excellence (CoBE).155 nology, a workshop on the Thai bioeconomy to which more than 100 bioeconomy experts were invited was organized under his initiative.
 The workshop resulted in a White Paper on the Bio-Circular-Green (BCG) Economy Model, a new economic model for promoting inclusiveness, sustainable growth, and competitiveness in Thailand.
 The white paper presented an advancement of the previous bioeconomy policy documents by also integrating the Sustainable Development Goals, ecosystem, and biodiversity protection.
-Furthermore, the industry focus had evolved to include the following economic sectors and their related ministries: 1) food and agriculture; 2) medicine and wellness; 3) bioenergy, biomaterials, and biochemicals; 4) tourism and creative economy.
-In November 2019, around 500 experts from the private and public sector met with the Prime Minister to discuss the Bio-Circular-Green Economy Model.
+Furthermore, the industry focus had evolved to include the following economic sectors and their related ministries: 1) food and agriculture; 2) medicine and wellness; 3) bioenergy, biomaterials, and biochemicals; 4) tourism and creative economy.156 In November 2019, around 500 experts from the private and public sector met with the Prime Minister to discuss the Bio-Circular-Green Economy Model.
 As a result, the Roadmap "Bio-Circular-Green Economy (BCG) in Action: The new Sustainable Growth Engine" was adopted and a national BCG committee, chaired by the Prime Minister, was established.
-In June 2020, the Minister of Higher Education, Science, Research and Innovation brought together representatives from government agencies, academia, industry, and business to further promote the BCG Model and to drive forward the national agenda on food security, public health security, energy security, job security, environmental sustainability, and social inclusiveness.
+In June 2020, the Minister of Higher Education, Science, Research and Innovation brought together representatives from government agencies, academia, industry, and business to further promote the BCG Model and to drive forward the national agenda on food security, public health security, energy security, job security, environmental sustainability, and social inclusiveness.157